camunda/keycloak/MAINTENANCE.md

 ### Upstream Dependencies: dependencies of this project

-- **bitnami/containers**: This project uses the Keycloak image from Bitnami [Bitnami Containers Repository](https://github.com/bitnami/containers).
+- **bitnami/containers**: This project uses the Keycloak image from [Bitnami Containers Repository](https://github.com/bitnami/containers).

 ### Downstream Dependencies: things that depend on this project